 Management of weeds is critical for optimal rice production in both dry- and water-seeded systems.
 Although herbicide options and management strategies differ under these systems, managing both herbicides and water in a timely manner is critical.

 In dry-seeded production, four to six weeks may elapse between planting and permanent flood establishment.
 Controlling weeds during this period is critical for maximizing yields.
 During this time, weeds, such as barnyardgrass, broadleaf signalgrass, morningglory and hemp sesbania, can become established.
 Although these weeds can survive a permanent flood, establishment and maintenance of a sufficient flood over these weeds can enhance control.

-The effectiveness of selected rice herbicides on common rice weeds is presented in Table 10 on the PDF.
-The effectiveness of selected burndown herbicides on common winter vegetation is presented in Table 11 on the PDF.
-The activity of selective herbicide programs for perennial grass control is presented in Table 12 on the PDF.
-Information about rice herbicide use in crawfish production can be found in Table 13 on the PDF.
+The effectiveness of selected rice herbicides on common rice weeds is presented in Table 11.
+The effectiveness of selected burndown herbicides on common winter vegetation is presented in Table 12.
+The activity of selective herbicide programs for perennial grass control is presented in Table 13.
+Information about rice herbicide use in crawfish production can be found in Table 14.

 2,4-D (Burndown and postemergence) – Herbicide controls most broadleaf weeds in rice.
 Apply herbicide after tillering but before panicle initiation.
 A shallow flood should be present at the time of application.
 Refer to specific 2,4-D product labels for use on ratoon crop rice.